p-ja/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

 ### Task 5: Start monitoring apps and dependencies - in Application Insights

-  > Note: At this point of the workshop, only a limited number of data visualisations may be populated.
+  > Note: At this point of the workshop, only a limited number of data visualizations may be populated.
 (So the result and the graphs in the screenshots below may vary)

 1. Move back to the azure portal and in the **search resources, services and docs bar**, type **Application insight** and select it from suggestions, as shown below: